polentino/redacted/README.md

 final case class User(id: UUID, @redacted name: String)
 ```

-this compiler plugin will generate the following code
+the compiler plugin will replace the default implementation of its `toString` method with this

 ```scala 3
 final case class User(id: UUID, @redacted name: String) {